platformatic/platformatic/docs/packages/sql-openapi/api.md

 ]
 ```

-It returns 5 movies starting from position 10.

-[TotalCount](#total-count) functionality can be used in order to evaluate if there are more pages.
+This returns 5 movies starting from position 10.
+The [TotalCount](#total-count) functionality can be used in order to evaluate if there are more pages.

 ### Limit

 By default a *limit* value (`10`) is applied to each request.
 Clients can override this behavior by passing a value.
-In this case the server validates the input and an error is return if exceeds the `max` accepted value (`100`).
+In this case the server validates the input, and an error is return if exceeds the `max` accepted value (`100`).

 Limit's values can be customized through configuration: